laobamac/WhateverBlue/Manual/FAQ.IntelHD.en.md

 Add the `disable-external-gpu` property to `IGPU`.
 ![dGPU_off](./Img/dGPU_off.png)
-Or instead of this property, use the boot-arg `-wegnoegpu`
+Or instead of this property, use the boot-arg `-webnoegpu`

 ## Fix the invalid maximum link rate issue on some laptops (Dell XPS 15 9570, etc.)